-A mole is a the quantity of a substance equal to Avogadro's Number, approximately 6.022 × 10^23.
-Scientists use the mole measurement because it provides a means to express large quantities with ease and the correlation between between an element's atomic weight and the number of grams in a mole of that element.
+A mole is the quantity of a substance equal to Avogadro's number, approximately 6.022 × 10^23.
+It is the number of atoms contained in 12.0 grams of carbon-12.
+Scientists use the mole measurement because it provides a means to easily express large quantities.
 You can determine the number of moles in any chemical reaction given the chemical formula and the mass of the reactants.

 Calculate the mass in grams of each reactant.
 If the reactants are not already in grams, convert the units.

 For example, combine 0.05 kg of sodium (Na) with 25.000 grams of chlorine gas (Cl2) to form NaCl or table salt.
 Convert 0.05 kg of sodium to grams.
 Using your conversion chart, you see that 1,000 g = 1 kg.
 Multiply 0.05 kg by 1,000 g/kg to get grams of Na.

 The reaction uses 50.0 g of Na and 25.0 g of Cl2.

 Determine the atomic weight of each element using the periodic table.
 It will usually be written as a decimal number above or below the chemical symbol and is measured in atomic mass units (amu).

 The atomic weight of Na is 22.990 amu.
 Cl is 35.453 amu.